NigelFinegan5p/project5/testing.md

 ### JavaScript

 I have used the recommended [JShint Validator](https://jshint.com) to validate my JS files.
-The JS files in my project were not written by me but taken from Boutique Ado, Stripe and Course Material & Django by Antonio miele.
+The JS files in my project were not written by me but were taken from Boutique Ado, Stripe, and course material from Django by Antonio Miele.

 All files passed with no errors.
 The Stripe JS did not come from me so I am leaving it deployed.